islam-ahmed-github/AES/README.md

 # **Portable AES Library**
-An implemetation for the AES algorithm including both encryption and decryption, in the three modes ECB, CBC, and CTR, it supports AES128, AES192, and AES256.
+An implementation of the AES algorithm including both encryption and decryption, in the three modes ECB, CBC, and CTR, it supports AES128, AES192, and AES256.

 # **DEPENDENCIES**
 Neither SW nor HW dependencies, it is completely reusable and portable.